tdilauro/Simplified-wiki/ContentSources.md

 * [Aozora Bunko](http://www.aozora.gr.jp/) - I have no idea how to even see how many books there are on this site.
 [English-language description.](http://www.japannewbie.com/2011/02/13/how-to-use-aozora-bunko-to-get-free-japanese-books/)

 #### עברית

+#### Scandanavian languages

+- http://runeberg.org/katalog.html (Also includes some English.
+Not OCRed, many books are taken from Google Books or Internet Archive)

 ### Other open-access sources with integration ability